 In 1961 the first houseboat on the Murray River was built and launched at Renmark.
 Murray River Walk is based on a houseboat that is part of a modern fleet of boats owned and managed by Rob and Jenna Hughes of River Murray Houseboats.
 All water transfers between the walking route and the houseboat are on a 12 seater “open air” catamaran cruiser.
 A stable and secure craft, your guides will expertly navigate through more than 70km of our spectacular waterways.

 The Riverland Ramsar Wetland has many stories worth sharing.
 Our goal is to broaden the economic diversity of the Riverland region and South Australia by strengthening our regional brand and creating greater pride in our regional assets, so that our community is more resilient when future challenges arise.

 The walk has a strong focus on environmental stewardship and raising awareness with guests of the challenges of managing such a complex environment.
 Providing rich informational content regarding the Murray Darling Basin and management of the Murray River to balance demands on water from industry and the environment, the walk includes interpretive tools such as maps of the basin and environmental watering.
-This walk is about sustainable tourism along the Murray River.
+The Murray River Walk is proud of their Advanced Ecotourism certification, and this walk is about sustainable tourism along the Murray River.

 - Accessed via Adelaide/Renmark, SA